* Click here to return to the main conference page *

 Sanitized Stories and Selective Memory: The War on Black History in Education—Our Intervention Begins with Truth

-Martin P. Smith, Duke University
+Martin P. Smith, Duke University; and Kenderick Wilson, Seattle Colleges

 (10-12 minutes)